andrew-wja/instrumentor/README.md

 Modifying your build to include instrumentation with `instrumentor` is relatively straightforward, but of course will depend on the complexity of the build you begin with.
-If you are using something like the traditional separate compilation workflow, integrating `instrumentor` into you build should be quite straightforward.
+If you are using something like the traditional separate compilation workflow, integrating `instrumentor` into your build should be quite straightforward.

 Assuming you have a build rule for object files which looks something like